USA Banner

 What other activities are eligible under this grant program?

 Other eligible activities may include office supplies; personal protective equipment; technical engineering and inspection tools; uniforms; vehicle operational expenses; furniture; course registration and fees; conferences, workshops, and seminars; and travel, per diem, mileage, and lodging.
-Please see Appendix B of 2 C.F.R.
-Part 225 (PDF) and consult with your FTA regional office.
+Please see the Uniform Cost Principles at 2 CFR Part 200 Subpart E and consult with your FTA regional office.

 Back to top